 Best Runner Up Hiking Shoes

 If you’re looking for a shoe that lets you tackle any terrain, the all-new X Ultra 4 Gore-Tex Shoes (women’s; men’s) are for you.
-The Ultra 4 has an updated MA traction system from Contragrip with grippy mixed adhesion.
+The Ultra 4 has an updated traction system from Contragrip with grippy mixed adhesion.
 There are breaking lugs in the back and climbing lugs in front to give you more control.

 The support structure system provided by Advanced Chassis starts on the medial side under the arch and wraps around to the lateral side.
 The pinpoint on the lateral side integrates with the heel counter to provide maximum stability.